apoorva240/Face-Recognition/README.md

 5. Create a `FaceMatcher` object using the labeled face descriptors and a matching threshold.
 6. Add an event listener to the image upload button to detect and recognize faces in the uploaded image.

-## Demo

-Check out the [https://facerecognition.epcm18.repl.co/] to see this face recognition system in action.

 ## Acknowledgments